ARMmbed/mbed-os/TEST_APPS/testcases/nfc/README.md

 A [Ice-tea](https://github.com/ARMmbed/mbed-os-5-docs/blob/development/docs/tools/testing/testing_icetea.md) based test suite.
 In it's simplest form, the suite merely drives API's for the NFC tag reader/writer, and validates a tag simulation running on an idle target, allows test cases in discovery, connection and read/write NDEF records.

 In order to mitigate the costs associated with system testing, use existing frameworks or parts and make it easy to test each individually.
 The [nfcpy](https://nfcpy.readthedocs.io/) Python library is used as the core of the *CreamScone* component which uses a PN53* device [SCL3711 usb reader](https://www.identiv.com/products/smart-card-readers/rfid-nfc-contactless/scl3711/) over USB to read the mbed simulated tag.
 This library is used to drive host interactions because it is portable (windows/GNULinux.)
 Remote NFC interactions will raise events in the mbed application.
-Connection and read/write events which get handled in user application on the target get wired up to asyncronously return responses and the data values (NDEF messages) to the ice tea framework.
+Connection and read/write events which get handled in user application on the target get wired up to asynchronously return responses and the data values (NDEF messages) to the ice tea framework.
 These events and data are thus tested/checked in the code (python) running on host.
 The target test app wraps the API, allowing many new test-scenarios to be written purely in Python.

 **NFC compliance**